randomcoww/blog/vrrp-gateway.md

 ### Configure both gateway WAN interfaces to receive the same DHCP IP

+- We want both gateway nodes to identify as the same DHCP client to the ISP. **Assign the same MAC address to the WAN interfaces of both gateway nodes** to do this.
+Some DHCP servers identify client by machine ID, so it may be necessary to also duplicate this on nodes.

-- We assume only one IP is available from the ISP.
-Requesting a second will normally just silenty fail.
-I've noticed that simply assigning the same MAC address to WAN interfaces of both nodes works for my environment.
-Both nodes request and can receive and hold the same address at the same time.
+  This works for my environment and both nodes can receive and hold the same IP at the same time.
+I assume this is general behavior of DHCP address allocation that isn't specific to ISPs.

-- **Assign the same MAC address to the WAN interfaces of both gateway nodes.** Now we just want to ensure only one WAN interface is active at a time to avoid MAC conflict.
+  Now we want to make sure only one WAN interface is active at a given time to avoid MAC conflict.

-### Configure only one node to have an active WAN interface at a given time
+### Configure only one node to have an active WAN interface

 - We can run Keepliaved on both nodes to assign a `master` and `backup` role and configure rules to apply under each role.

-- The gateway node will only forward traffic from LAN to WAN while in `master` mode.
+The gateway node will only forward traffic from LAN to WAN while in `master` mode.
 To avoid conflict, we don't want any traffic entering or leaving the WAN interface of the `backup` node.

-- We could block WAN access while a node a `backup`, but I prefer all nodes have internet access at all times.
+  We could block WAN access while a node is a `backup`, but I prefer all nodes have internet access at all times.
 We will have the `backup` node fallback to a default route via the LAN virtual IP through the `master` node much like the rest of the LAN network.

-- Actual implemetation would have the fallback route over LAN pre-populated on both nodes.
+  Actual implemetation would have the fallback route over LAN pre-populated on both nodes.
 We will configure Keepalived to create a higher priority default route over the WAN interface when the node is promoted to `master`.

   ![](vrrp-gateway-diagram.png)

-  **systemd-networkd**
+- **systemd-networkd**

   **WAN**